kand/js-web-env/README.md

 Even with Docker for Windows beta, nodemon requires the `legacyWatch` option to properly poll for changes in a mounted volume.

 ### Not Using `package.json` `scripts`
 Making modifications to `package.json` is expensive in terms of build time via Docker.
-To save time adding/testing node-related scripts, these have been added to the `shell` mounted directory and `/site/node_modules/.bin` has been added to the Docker image's `$PATH`.
+To save time adding/testing node-related scripts, these have been added to the `site` mounted directory and `/site/node_modules/.bin` has been added to the Docker image's `$PATH`.